 A look at beauty denied, misunderstood, reviled, and ignored, in the modern world.
+Whatever happened to beauty?

 The other day I was driving to the Mine Academy in Beckley for a strategic planning session.
 Nancy called and bade me to look to the southeast, where I beheld a particularly stunning sunrise.
 On arriving a few minutes early at the meeting, I mentioned the sunrise to several people, but only a few bothered to look out of the window.
 On a hike last summer, Nancy found a tiny deep purple flower amidst dying grasses.
 On a different occasion, she spotted a set of intricate ice crystals astride a fallen log and a pile of snow.
 As with the Mine Academy example, others in the area didn’t notice, or didn’t care.
 Life is composed of little moments of beauty such as these – to miss the beauty is to miss life itself.
 Why do so few people seem to notice?

 We find beauty in the natural world, in music, in literature, and in a whole host of other places.
 Surveying most of history, however, we find that the most compelling art, and often the most beautiful art, from Da Vinci’s Mona Lisa to Michelangelo’s David, is of humans.
 It is not a stretch to say that from the Sumerians to the modern world, mankind has considered the human form to be the most beautiful object of all.